HarryYu02/booktab/README.md

 ## Future Development

 Currently, BookTab does not have any tests.
 Future development may include adding tests and setting up a CI/CD workflow.
-Additionally, containerizing the application with Docker and deploying it could be explored.
+Additionally, containerizing the application with Docker and deploying it to chrome extension store could be explored.

 <!-- # React + TypeScript + Vite